Screenwriting for Short Video Classroom Course Kit

 Adding to cart… The item has been added

-Create a Quote
+Request a Quote

 Screenwriting for Short Video is designed to systematically and creatively immerse students in the craft of video storytelling.
-Students will explore the three-act structure, developing characters, writing dialogue and planning.
+Students will explore the three-act structure, developing characters, writing dialogue, and planning.
 Each student will work on a script idea of their choosing and see it come to life in the final "table reading."
 Great fun and a test of both students' imagination and writing skills!

-The powerful engagement of short video fascinates teenagers, who find endless opportunities to laugh, remix, and share their social capital through the Internet, on YouTube, and through many other video-sharing sites.
+The powerful engagement of short videos fascinates teenagers, who find endless opportunities to laugh, remix, and share their social capital through the Internet, on YouTube, and through many other video-sharing sites.
 But, as many a young person armed with a video camera has discovered, finding the magic of great storytelling isn’t nearly as easy as it looks.
 With an emphasis on meaningful, focused writing tasks in every lesson, Screenwriting for Short Video is a standards-driven course that encourages students to write creatively, but also to the highly prescriptive standards that films require.

 Screenwriting for Short Video is designed to immerse high school students in the craft of video storytelling.
 Learners begin in familiar territory, exploring the concepts of genre and theme in movies they already know.
 Step-by-step, they master the tricks of the trade, compiling ideas, shaping dialogue, creating fascinating personalities, and investigating how conflict drives a story into production territory.

-Learners experiment with the creation of compelling characters,and use clever dialogue exercises to unpack how dialoguebrings their characters to life.
+Learners experiment with the creation of compelling characters and use clever dialogue exercises to unpack how dialogue brings their characters to life.
 Storyboarding activities also promote scene creation that propels simple scripts into moving images.
-The course covers concepts such as sluglines, loglines,formatting, treatments, and even publicity!
+The course covers concepts such as sluglines, loglines, formatting, treatments, and even publicity!

 This course also invites learners to put on their “film critics’ hats” and practice high-level evaluation skills.
 Every lesson features a new student-made film, selected for its power to illustrate new concepts supported by instruction.